sunny73cr/semantics/README.md

 // vec8_secure_get_enc();
 // vec8_secure_get_opt();
 ```
-You may need a tiny initial heap size to reap the benefits correctly; and acquire small chunks from there: yes, it's expensive and the gain is debatable.
+You may need a tiny initial heap size to reap the benefits fully; and acquire small chunks from there: yes, it's expensive and the gain is debatable.
 The point is to be confusing to those that don't know what your memory structure should be.

 If the structure of your memory is hard to guess, the heap-spread string is encrypted via byte-packing, represented in alternate encoding/s, with further obfuscation and indexing, etc...